Savadow/100-Days-of-Code/README.md

 > Turtle Race: A simple game of turtle racing using the Turtle class

 - `day_20_and_day_21.py`
-> Snake Game: A game of snake using OOP and the Turtle class
+> Snake Game: A game of snake using OOP and the Turtle class. `snake_leaderboard.csv`
+> file holds all the scores

+- `day_22.py`
+> Pong Game: A game of pong using OOP and the Turtle class